elucidium/elucidium.github.io/_pages/courses.md

 ## Summer 2020
 I originally had another internship offer lined up, but the program was cancelled due to COVID-19.
 After receiving that news, I signed up for online summer courses at CMU and went through the re-hiring process on LinkedIn, eventually receiving an offer to work at Network Medical Management as a **software engineer intern**.

+I'm genuinely surprised that this summer worked out as well as it did, given that I lost my initial summer plans.
+That being said, I'm incredibly fortunate that I was able to quarantine with family, focusing solely on my coursework and the full-stack development I did at my internship.

 ### Courses
 - (15150) Principles of Functional Programming
 - (15213) Introduction to Computer Systems